33 Best Things to Do in Sofia, Bulgaria (From a Local)

 Boyana Church and Vitosha Mountain Small-Group Tour

-🏨 Sense Hotel Sofia featuring the best Rooftop Bar 🏨
+🏨 Sense Hotel Sofia feat. the Best Rooftop Bar 🏨

 Disclaimer: This post contains affiliate linksIf you purchase something through one of them, I may receive a small commission at no extra cost to you.
 Thank you for helping me create free content on this website!